remblock/REMChain-Automated-Bot/README.md

 # REMChain-Automated-Bot

-This bot is fully customisable, allowing the user to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked or transfered automatically.<br>
+This bot is fully customisable, allowing the user to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked or transfered out automatically every 24 hours.<br>

 ***